 - Moving Costs: $1.00/sf and $350/cube

 Because of the large variation in types of spaces and each tenant’s specific needs, it is best to enlist the assistance of a qualified project manager with a clear understanding of your specific requirements and project details.
 This information is then used to establish an appropriate tenant improvement allowance.
-Hughes Marino CM acts as the project manager from day one, developing space programs, project timelines, and preliminary budgets, as well as helping to evaluate each proposed new space and the requisite tenant improvement allowance for each property.
+Hughes Marino Construction Management acts as the project manager from day one, developing space programs, project timelines, and preliminary budgets, as well as helping to evaluate each proposed new space and the requisite tenant improvement allowance for each property.
 Our team not only ensures that the client will have enough money to build out the desired space, but we help point out other potential hidden costs as well, such as deferred maintenance on existing equipment or required upgrades to the existing facility to meet current ADA or building code requirements.
 These items, and countless others, can add significant costs and delays to the project.

 Before signing any lease, make sure you have a clear understanding of what it will cost to design, permit and construct your new space, and take a close look at the existing mechanical, electrical and plumbing equipment for out of date equipment or deferred maintenance issues.
 You should also inspect each property for ADA and building code deficiencies.